-Starwood Hotels & Resorts Worldwide Inc. (HOT), owner of the luxury St. Regis and W brands, said second- quarter earnings fell after demand in Europe remained weak and an income-tax expense wiped out revenue gains.
+Starwood Hotels & Resorts Worldwide Inc. (HOT:US), owner of the luxury St. Regis and W brands, said second- quarter earnings fell after demand in Europe remained weak and an income-tax expense wiped out revenue gains.

 Net income decreased to $122 million, or 62 cents a share, from $131 million, or 68 cents, a year earlier, the Stamford, Connecticut-based company said in a statement today.
 Revenue climbed 13 percent to $1.61 billion.
 Analysts expected earnings of 62 cents, the average of 14 estimates in a Bloomberg survey.

 A drop in demand in Europe because of financial-market turmoil and the sovereign-debt crisis has weighed on Starwood, which has 12 percent of its rooms on the continent.
 Europe was the only among the company’s five regions where revenue per available room, a measure of occupancies and rates, fell in the second quarter.

 “Europe remains sluggish,” David Loeb, a Robert W. Baird & Co. analyst in Milwaukee, wrote in a note to investors today after Starwood announced earnings.
 “Going into the quarter, we believed key risks would be Starwood’s exposure to and outlook on Europe.”